gihanpramod/Dog_Breed_detection_Streamlit/README.md

 ## Demo

-You can see a live demo of the app [here]
+You can see a live demo of the app https://dogbreeddetectiongihanpramod.streamlit.app/

 ## Installation